 In-Car Distractions and Accidents – Who is Actually Liable?

-In Car Distractions and Accidents Raleigh NCDistracted driving has become a much more common cause of accidents over the past few years.
+Distracted driving has become a much more common cause of accidents over the past few years.
 As time has gone on and in-car technology has continued to develop, there are more screens than ever in our vehicles.

 From navigation systems to hands-free Bluetooth capabilities, rear-end cameras, and more — there is simply more technology in our cars.